PaddlePaddle/VisualDL/docs/components/README.md

     <img src="https://user-images.githubusercontent.com/48054808/103192766-d2d0b980-4914-11eb-871e-e4b31542c5e9.png" width="27%"/>
   </p>

-## HyperParameters-Visualization
+## HyperParameters-HyperParameter Visualization

 ### Introduction

-HyperParameters provides a variety of tools to show the relationship between hyperparameters and metrics, which can help determine the best set of hyperparameters.
+HyperParameters visualize the relationship between hyperparameters and key indicators of the model from multiple angles in a rich view, which is convenient for quickly determining the best hyperparameter combination and realizing efficient parameter adjustment.

 ### Record Interface

 The interface of the HyperParameters is slightly different from other components.
-It is necessary to record the hyperparameter data and specify the name of the metrics through the `add_hparams` interface, and then call `add_scalar` to record the specific metrics data.
+It is necessary to record the hyperparameter data(`hparams_dict`) and specify the name of the metrics(`metrics_list`) through the `add_hparams` interface, and then call `add_scalar` to record the specific metrics data.
 Only in this way you can record the complete data.

 ```python
 add_hparams(hparam_dict, metric_list, walltime=None):